v0d0r/cctv_detect/README.md

 "sudo pip install google-cloud-vision"

-- Init script
+- Init script (copy to /etc/init.d/ and edit folder location of where your app runs from)

 - Bash script (customised for my setup but you can change the variables inside to suite your needs)

-- Python script provided by google vision api to talk to their API
+- Python script provided by google vision api to talk to their API (store with bash script in a folder of your choice)

 If a person is detected alert via communicaiton channel of choise.
 In my case Telegram but you can change this to any other communication medium.